Clark University: Becker School of Design & Technology

+School of Climate, Environment, and Society

+In September 2025, Clark launched a new interdisciplinary school comprised of the Graduate School of Geography, the Department of Sustainability and Social Justice, the Department of Economics, the Center of Geospatial Analytics, and the George Perkins Marsh Institute.
+In the same year, it appointed Louis Leonard as the inaugural D.J.A.
+Spencer Dean of the School.
+Leonard had previously served as dean of the Falk School of Sustainability and Environment at Chatham University in Pennsylvania.

 Academics

 Clark offers 32 undergraduate and 34 graduate majors.
 It offers 57 study abroad and away programs in 34 countries.
 Its most popular undergraduate majors, based on 2021 graduates, were Psychology (85), Economics (48), Political Science and Government (47), Business Administration and Management (43), and Biology/Biological Sciences (37).

-Clark has 212 full-time faculty, representing a 10:1 student-faculty ratio.
-Ninety-four percent of Clark's faculty have doctoral or terminal degrees.
+As of 2019, Clark had 212 full-time faculty, representing a 10:1 student-faculty ratio.
+Ninety-four percent of Clark's faculty had doctoral or terminal degrees.
 Clark University is accredited by the New England Commission of Higher Education.

 In recent years, Clark has received widespread media coverage for its "Fifth-Year Free" program.
 Under Clark's BA/MA program with the fifth year free, undergraduates who maintain a B+ average are eligible for tuition-free enrollment in its one-year graduate programs, meaning that they can get a Master of Arts degree for the price of a bachelor's degree.
 Students apply to master's degree programs in their junior year, begin meeting requirements in their senior year and typically complete those requirements in the fifth year.
 Bachelor's degrees are granted en route to the master's degree.